 Almaden Valley (SJ)

 The Almaden Valley real estate market is still in a stable sellers market.
-Winter brought about a steep drop in inventory, and summer failed to bring enough new listings to fulfill demand.
+Winter brought about a steep drop in inventory, and this past summer failed to bring enough new listings to fulfill demand.
 There must be either a lot more inventory, or significantly less demand, before we see anything close to a balanced market.
-The Almaden Valley market is noticing minor warming, with homes selling, on average, above list price at 102.7%.
-Turnover has fallen to an average of 17 days on market (or DOM).
-This tells us that while there may be slight cooling since the month before, Almaden Valley is in a sustained, hot sellers market.
+The Almaden Valley market is noticing minor warming, with homes selling, on average, above list price at 106.2%.
+Turnover has fallen to an average of 16 days on market (or DOM).
+This tells us that while there may be fluctuation month-to-month, Almaden Valley is in a sustained, hot sellers market.

 Please find the current statistics for single family homes (houses & duet homes) from my Almaden Valley real estate report (click on link for more info).

 Almaden Valley San Jose 95120 Real Estate Statistics At A Glance

 |No. of Sales||21 (-16.0%)||25||19 (+10.5%)|